 Whether a small or a major construction project, digging can leave loose soil exposed.
 When it rains, the loose soil gets transported to water systems like wells, streams, and oceans.
 The goal should be to minimize leaving any loose soil exposed.
 When the soil is transported into water bodies, it creates sediment that screens out sunlight resulting in changes in water temperatures.

-The sediment can also disrupt the food chain and ultimately lead to death and decline of species in the water ecosystem.
+The sediment can also disrupt the food chain and ultimately lead to death and the decline of species in the water ecosystem.
 For any construction project, therefore, the primary objective should be preventing exposed soil from being carried away by stormwater.

-Construction of the area with a properly installed Silt Fence can aid in containing and controlling the erosion.
+Construction of the area with a properly installed Silt Fence can aid in containing and controlling erosion.
 Other alternatives can include the use of natural fabric such as straw netting, coir coconut fiber, blankets, and rolls to cover the exposed areas.

 3. Filtration of runoffs

 In situations where stormwater lands in culverts or ditches, a ditch check or a check dam can be used to filter the runoff.
 Filtering the runoff prevents trash and sediment pollution from exiting the property and into water sources.